on orders of $85 or more

 - Mr. Billings, who arrived in San Francisco, California in 1860

-Billings Settlers in the United States in the 20th Century
+Billings Settlers in United States in the 20th Century

 - Howard Billings, who landed in Arkansas in 1902

-- John Shaw Billings (1838-1913), American physician and surgeon, who oversaw the establishment of the National Library of Medicine
+- John Shaw Billings (1838-1913), American physician and surgeon, who oversaw the establishment of the National Library of Medicine, first director of the New York Public Library

 - Earl William Billings (b.
 1945), American character actor